mmctl/easycrypt-ext/README.md

 4. [Enhancements](#enhancements): Improve Emacs features that this package relies on; these also benefit your general Emacs usage.

-Each layer includes ready-to-use code snippets with comments explaining what they do.
+Each step includes ready-to-use code snippets with comments explaining what they do.
 Customization is optional, but the snippets also suggest common tweaks if you’d like to go beyond the defaults.

 When you’re done here, check out the [Tips and Tricks](#tips-and-tricks) section for additional quality-of-life improvements.

-> :eyes:
+> :eyes: **Finding your initialization file** :eyes:
 > Most of the instructions below involve editing your
 > [Emacs initialization file](https://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html).
 > This file can live in different places, most commonly: